Lisa (Japanese musician, born 1974)

-Elizabeth Sakura Narita (成田・エリザベス・サクラ, Narita Erizabesu Sakura), better known by her stage name Lisa, is a Japanese singer, songwriter and producer.
+Elizabeth Sakura Narita (成田・エリザベス・サクラ, Narita Erizabesu Sakura), better known by her stage name Lisa (stylized as LISA), is a Japanese singer, songwriter and producer.
 In 1998, she debuted as a member of the Japanese urban contemporary group M-Flo with Verbal and Taku Takahashi.
 In 2002, she left the band in order to pursue a solo project and released seven albums as a soloist.
 In December 2017, she rejoined as a member of M-Flo.

 Biography

 Early life, M-Flo

-Lisa was born in Tokyo in 1974, to a Colombian mother and Japanese father.
-As a child, Lisa was often bullied due to her mixed race heritage, as mixed race children were still uncommon in the 1970s and 80s in Japan.
+Lisa was born in Tokyo on October 26, 1974, to a Colombian mother and Japanese father.
+As a child, Lisa was often bullied due to her mixed race heritage.
 She attended two international schools in Tokyo: the Seisen International School and the American School in Japan.
 Lisa found solace in music in her school choir, which grew her interest in music and was often the only reason she would come to school.

 At the age of 18, Lisa debuted as a singer, with the single "Out of Cry" (1993) released through Tokuma Japan Communications.
 In 1994, Lisa collaborated with former Mute Beat keyboardist and producer Hiroyuki Asamoto's project Ram Jam World under the moniker Chica Colombiana, releasing an album of Latin and reggae inspired music in English, Spanish and Japanese.
 Later in 1994, Lisa changed labels for her solo career to Kitty Enterprises and released the single "Sea of the Stars", which was used as the third opening theme song for the anime Legend of the Galactic Heroes.
 Lisa continued to work with Ram Jam World, including on their album Rough and Ready (1997) and extended play Sekai (1998).
 Between 1993 and 1998, Lisa changed management companies and music labels 10 times, and found that the companies were more interested in providing her songs written by veteran songwriters than showing any interest in the music she wrote, which Lisa found disheartening.